 Negative features: humorlessness, unsophisticated, sadness, dirtiness

-It is commonly used to represent brands that deal with food, chocolate, natural products, agriculture, and transportation.
+You can easily find brown color palette in brands that deal with food, chocolate, natural products, agriculture, and transportation.

 Here is what brown symbolizes among the cultures: